tinkerbell/tinkerbell.org/content/docs/setup/install.md

    Other customization to note:

    - `stack.kubevip.enabled`: By default, the stack chart will install kube-vip to manage the load balancer IP.
 If you have a different solution for managing the load balancer IP, you can set this to `false`.
+When `false`, it should be used in conjunction with `stack.lbClass`.
    - `stack.lbClass`: Use this only in conjunction with `stack.kubevip.enabled=false` to specify your load balancer class to use.
    - `stack.relay.enabled`: By default, this is set to `true`.
 If you have a DHCP relay agent in your environment that points to the Tinkerbell stack IP, you can set this to `false`.
+   - `stack.hook.enabled`: By default, this is set to `true`.
+If you do not want the stack chart to download HookOS, you can set this to `false`.
+When set to `false`, it should be used in conjunction with `smee.http.osieUrl`.
+   - `smee.http.osieUrl.scheme`, `smee.http.osieUrl.host`, `smee.http.osieUrl.port`, `smee.http.osieUrl.path`: By default these are configured automatically.
+These should only be used in conjunction with `stack.hook.enabled=false`.
+These specify the URL to the HookOS artifacts[^1].

+scheme: "http"
+    host: ""
+    port: 8080
+    path: ""

 1. Install the Tinkerbell stack chart.